hpfeeds/hpfeeds/docs/twisted_reference.rst

 .. class:: ClientSessionService(endpoint, ident, secret)

-   The class for creating client sessions and publish/subscribing.

-   Instances of this class will automatically maintain a connection to the broker and try to reconnect if that connection fails.

    :param str endpoint: A Twisted endpoint describing the broker to connect to.

    :param str ident: The identity to authenticate with.

    :param str secret: The secret to authenticate with.

+   The class for creating client sessions and publish/subscribing.

+   Instances of this class will automatically maintain a connection to the broker and try to reconnect if that connection fails.

-   .. comethod:: read()
+  .. method:: read()

-      :coroutine:
+      Retrieve a single message from the broker.

-      Returns a message received by the broker.
-It's future will not fire until a message is available.
+      :return: A `Deferred` that fires on delivery of a message by the broker.
+      :rtype: twisted.internet.defer.Deferred

   .. method:: publish(channel, payload)